joelkoz/NodeMDA/README.md

 NodeMDA focuses on generating code from UML *Class Diagrams*.
-From this one diagram type, NodeMDA can create virtually all of the boilerplate code to get a backend system up and running, including database creation and client service interfaces.
+From this one diagram type, NodeMDA can create virtually all of the boilerplate code to get a backend system up and running, including database creation and client service interfaces, as well as front end user interfaces for CRUD editing of the database entities.

 Sub-projects in this repository